badair/stilla/README.md

 using std::array;
 using std::string;

-//you can format these macros however you prefer.
-The actual names are semi-mangled to prevent unintended auto-completion
+/*These macro ideas are subject to change.
+They provide terseness at the expense of flexibility.
+Currently, the member function names are semi-mangled to prevent unintended auto-completion.
+Though they are relatively unobtrusive, they will probably reworked or done away with in the near future.*/

 #define select(element, expr) stilla_s3l3ct([&](auto element){return (expr);})
 #define where(element, expr) stilla_wh3r3([&](auto element) -> bool {return (expr);})
 #define from(container) make_range(begin(container), end(container))